How Easy It Is To Run a Scam

 A site requires your Real Name, Real Address, Email, Age and may require your Bank Account Number.

-However, the other demands can also be suspect.
+However, the other demands are also be suspect.

 One of the interesting features of the Internet is your ability to search for people.
 There are many sites which allow you to enter a name and get a list of people with that name.